Burnley and District Tramways

 Uniforms

-Inspectors, at least in later years, wore single-breasted jackets edged in a finer material than the main body, with hidden buttons (or more likely a hook and eye arrangement) and upright collars; the latter probably bore the designation 'INSPECTOR' in embroidered lettering, though this cannot be made out on surviving photographs.
+Inspectors, at least in later years, wore single-breasted jackets edged in a finer material than the main body, with hidden buttons (or more likely a hook and eye arrangement) and stand-up collars; the latter probably bore the designation 'INSPECTOR' in embroidered lettering, though this cannot be made out on surviving photographs.
 Caps were similar to those used by conductors, but with a pom pom on the top.

 Further reading